MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/5-how-to-respond-to-dsr-for-customer-data.md

 > **Note:** Deleting this data also means deleting the user from the tenant.
 Users are initially soft-deleted, which means the account can be recovered by a tenant admin within 30 days of being marked for soft-delete.
 After 30 days, the account is automatically, and permanently, deleted from the tenant.
 Prior to that 30 days, you can manually delete a soft-deleted user from the recycle bin.

-### Scenario 2: DSR against customer data in Office 365
+### Example 2: DSR against customer data in Office 365
 A customer of Contoso, Ltd that resides in California has submitted a Data Subject Request form on the company website.
 They want to gain access to their personal information that was provided to Contoso, Ltd in the form of emails and word documents.
 You need to search for thier personal information and, if applicable, provide them with **access** to that information or an explantion of why the information can not be provided.
 In order to accomplish this you execute the following tasks for this DSR:

 1. Discover